 The workshop meets on selected Fridays from 12:00-1:15 p.m. in Room A002 at ISPS, 77 Prospect Street and is open to the Yale community including Yale faculty, postdoctoral trainees, graduate & professional students, undergraduate students, and invited scholars from other academic institutions.
 Lunch will be served.

 Members of the Yale community may link here to subscribe.

 Scholars from nearby academic institutions may link here to subscribe.

-Faculty Organizers: Alan Gerber and Isabela Mares, Department of Political Science
+Faculty Organizers: Isabela Mares and Alan Gerber, Professors in the Department of Political Science

 Coordinator and Contact: Pamela Greene

 |Noam Gidron, Political Science, Hebrew University of Jerusalem

 Tuesday, October 22 at 12:00-1:20 PM, Luce Hall Room 202

 |NOV 1||Elias Dinas, Political and Social Sciences, European University Institute|